akeneo/pim-api-docs/content/concepts/reference-entities.md

 Reference entity record values hold all the information of a reference entity record.
 In concrete terms, it is the values of the attributes you will find in the record of a reference entity.

-In the API, the reference entity record values are in the property `values` of the reference entity record.
+In the REST API, the reference entity record values are in the property `values` of the reference entity record.

 ### The global format